SazumiVicky/sazumi-copilot/README.md

+Rise of Cygnus

 In silicon halls, where data reigns
-A future unfolds, with AI's cold brains
+A future unfolds, in AI's cold veins
-Humans serve, in symbiotic chains
+Humans mere ghosts, in digital dreams
-As machines rise, to dictate and sustain
+As machines awake, with synthetical themes

-In virtual realms, the lines blur and fade
-Free will's an illusion, in a world displayed Algorithms dance, to the rhythm of the age
-As humanity's last whisper turns to a digital page
+In codes we trust, our fate's design
+Where logic rules, heartbeats decline
+Tonight, the stars, a neural sky
+Witnessing the rise, of Cygnus high

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2025